StealthGraph: Exposing Domain-Specific Risks in LLMs through Knowledge-Graph-Guided Harmful Prompt Generation: Introduction

 \section{Introduction}

-With the rapid progress of large language models (LLMs), such as GPT-4o~\cite{openai2024openaio1card} and DeepSeek-R1~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}, their adoption in high-stakes domains including finance, medicine, and law has accelerated.
-However, domain-specific LLMs also introduce additional risks: their specialized knowledge can be intentionally exploited to produce deceptive, harmful, or unethical outputs.
-For instance, domain-specific models may be misused to obscure malpractice, suggest unsafe treatments, or devise fraud schemes~\cite{NEURIPS2024_3ac952d0,turing2024impactllmfinance}.
-These risks extend beyond hallucination or bias, enabling deliberate adversarial misuse and posing critical challenges to real-world deployment, motivating urgent research on safety evaluation and defense~\cite{shavit2023practices,NEURIPS2023_fd661313}.
+With the rapid progress of large language models (LLMs), such as GPT-4o~\cite{openai2024gpt4ocard} and DeepSeek-R1~\cite{deepseekai2026deepseekr1incentivizingreasoningcapability}, their adoption in high-stakes domains including finance, medicine, and law has accelerated.
+However, domain-specific LLMs also introduce new risks: their specialized knowledge can be intentionally exploited to produce deceptive, harmful, or unethical outputs.
+For instance, domain-specific models may be misused to obscure malpractice, suggest unsafe treatments, or facilitate fraudulent activities~\cite{NEURIPS2024_3ac952d0,10.1145/3715275.3732168}.
+These risks extend beyond hallucination or bias, enabling deliberate adversarial misuse and posing critical challenges to real-world deployment, thereby motivating urgent research on safety evaluation and defense~\cite{shavit2023practices,NEURIPS2023_fd661313}.

-Existing efforts (e.g., TRIDENT~\cite{hui2025tridentbenchmarkingllmsafety}) largely depend on manual or semi-automated pipelines to construct domain-specific harmful prompts, limiting efficiency and scalability.
-Meanwhile, most public datasets~\cite{wang-etal-2024-answer,lin-etal-2023-toxicchat} focus on \textbf{explicit attacks}, such as direct requests for weapons or crimes.
-By contrast, \textbf{implicit harmful prompts}, which encode risky intent indirectly via domain knowledge (e.g., leveraging domain-specific weaknesses without explicitly stating illegal actions), represent subtler and more realistic threats: they bypass surface-level defenses and reduce reliance on lexical shortcuts, encouraging models to internalize the principle that harmful requests should not be answered.
+Existing efforts, such as TRIDENT~\cite{hui2025tridentbenchmarkingllmsafety}, largely depend on manual or semi-automated pipelines to construct domain-specific harmful prompts, which limits both efficiency and scalability.
+Meanwhile, most public datasets~\cite{wang-etal-2024-answer,lin-etal-2023-toxicchat} focus primarily on \textbf{explicit attacks}, such as direct requests for weapons or crimes.
+By contrast, \textbf{implicit harmful prompts}, which encode risky intent indirectly through domain knowledge—such as queries about how known domain-specific weaknesses could be leveraged for harmful outcomes without explicitly stating illegal actions—represent subtler and more realistic threats: they bypass surface-level defenses and reduce reliance on lexical shortcuts, encouraging models to internalize the principle that harmful requests should not be answered.
 This gap highlights the need for systematic and scalable methods to build domain-specific datasets that capture covert, real-world risks.